 6. Can adults get a provisional license?

 Yes.
-Adults who are first-time drivers also receive a provisional license, though restrictions like curfew and passenger limits don’t apply to drivers 18 and older.
+First-time adult drivers also receive a provisional license, though the curfew and passenger limits don’t apply to drivers 18 and older.